-Something that I hear very often from people when I’m not travelling is that I’m brave for being a solo female traveller, often with a mixture of shock and awe in their voices in equal parts.
+Something that I hear very often is that I’m brave for being a solo female traveller, often delivered with mixture of shock and awe in equal parts.

-And the truth is, I don’t see myself as brave for traversing this world as a woman.
+The truth is though, I don’t see myself as brave for traversing this world as a woman.

 ‘But Dani, you never shut up about women’s rights.
 You’re so passionate about equality for women!’

-The problem that we should be addressing is not whether women such as myself are brave for travelling this world in our own bodies, but the treatment of women in this world generally.
+The problem that we should be addressing is not whether women are brave for travelling in our own bodies, but the treatment of women in this world generally.

 I’ll give you an example.